filler for includes

 Find the best Darwin Fishing times and places to catch Barramundi or Saratoga and saltwater fish - Jewfish, Coral Trout, Golden Snapper.

-Fishing on a Darwin Beach
+Fishing on a Darwin BeachFishing on a Darwin Beach

 The coastal waters, rivers and billabongs of the Darwin region have a reputation for some of the best fishing in Australia, with the Barramundi the most sought after prize.
-Barramundi over a metre in length are frequently caught and sometimes fish of 140cm or more are taken in these waters.
+Barra over a metre in length are frequently caught and sometimes fish of 140cm or more are taken in these waters.

 Another common fish is the saratoga, which grows to a metre and is a good fighting sportfish.

-Click here to tell your NT fishing story
+Click here to tell your NT fishing story.

 Check here for more information on local fish species and limits.